nealxun/forecasting_principle_and_practices/ideas.md

  * Forecasting annual totals from monthly data (blog post)
  * Out-of-sample one-step forecasts, and in-sample h-step forecasts (blog posts)
  * FAQ on the AIC (blog post)
+ * Missing values
+ * Handling outliers and tsclean
+ * How to improve your forecasts